stevenjson/ALife2018-Lineage/README.md

 This repo contains all of the code used to generate the paper (including running the experiments, doing data analysis, and LaTeX code for the paper).

+Supplementary material for this paper (in the form of a file that shows the code and graphs for all analysis, including the analysis that didn't fit in the paper) is available [here](https://stevenjson.github.io/ALife2018-Lineage/analysis/data_analysis.html).

+Virtual reality/WebGL data visualizations of the fitness landscapes can be found [here](https://stevenjson.github.io/ALife2018-Lineage/analysis/fitness_landscape_visualizations/).

 [![DOI](https://zenodo.org/badge/129148471.svg)](https://zenodo.org/badge/latestdoi/129148471)

 ![Cartoon describing the metrics proposed in this paper](figs/lineage_metrics_cartoon.png)